The Persecution of the Jews

-In May of this year, pope Innocent IV (now there’s an irony) authorised the use of torture by the inquisition.
-This was to get confessions from accused heretics.
+In May of this year, pope Innocent IV (now there’s an irony) authorised the use of torture by the inquisition, to make accused heretics confess.
 The Jews suffered under this order.

 During this year, all Jews expelled from England.